jessicaxtang/jessicaxtang/README.md

-### hi! 👋
+### hi there 🐋

-- 👜 i'm a second-year engineering science student at the University of Toronto
+- 🍀 i'm a second-year engineering science student at the University of Toronto
-- 🔭 passionate about AI, especially the cross-section of machine learning and cognitive neuroscience
+- 🪐 passionate about AI, especially the cross-section of machine learning and cognitive neuroscience
+- 🪵 currently building 3 websites
-- 🌱 currently learning react & django
+- 🌱 learning react & django
-- 🤔 curious about LLMs and reinforcement learning
+- 💫 curious about LLMs and reinforcement learning

 Check out the projects I have posted on my page-- more to come! ⚡